Zaptié: Origins and duties

-The word "zaptié" is derived from the Turkish zaptiye; a term which was used to refer to both the Ottoman Empire's gendarmerie prior to 1923, and to the Turkish personnel recruited for the Cyprus Military Police during the period of British rule on the island.
-The Turkish word "zaptiye" is derived from the Arabic word ضابط dhaabet, which means "officer."
+The word "zaptié" is derived from the Turkish zaptiye; a term which was used to refer to Otoman gendarmerie prior to 1923 and to the Turkish personnel recruited for the Cyprus Military Police during the period of British rule on the island.
+The Turkish word "zaptiye" is derived from the Arabic word ضابط dhaabet, which means "officer".

-The Italian colonial governments in the territories listed above modelled the various zaptié constabulary forces on Italy's own carabinieri.
-The first of these units was raised in Eritrea in 1882, drawing from existing companies of bashi-bazouks (basci bazuks) (irregular troops).
+The Italian colonial governments modelled the zaptié constabulary forces on the Italian Carabinieri.
+The first of these units was raised in Eritrea in 1882, drawing from companies of bashi-bazouks (basci bazuks) (irregular troops).

 In Tripolitania and Cyrenaica the Italian officered zaptié were generally used for patrolling rural areas in coastal regions, while mounted police or spahis operated in the southern desert regions, together with camel mounted meharists.
-In the city of Tripoli civilian police were employed.
+In the city of Tripoli, civilian police were employed.
 The original Libyan zaptié were recruited from indigenous gendarmerie of the same name, who had served under the Turkish government prior to 1910.

 In Italian Somaliland, the zaptié provided a ceremonial escort for the Italian Viceroy (Governor) as well as the territorial police.
-There were nearly one thousand such para-military police in 1922, when Benito Mussolini took control of the Italian government and started a policy of "pacification" and assimilation of the Italian colonies.
+There were nearly 1,000 para-military police in 1922, when Benito Mussolini took control of the Italian government and started a policy of "pacification" and assimilation in the Italian colonies.

 Attire, weaponry and ranks

-Zaptié troopers were armed with Model 1874 revolvers, cavalry carbines, and 1871 model sabres.

-Officers and some non-commissioned officers were Italian, but the rank and file were recruited from the colony in question.
-As an example, the Somali Zaptié Corps in 1927 numbered 1,500 Somali and 72 Italian personnel.

-Uniforms varied from colony to colony, but usually comprised red fezes and sashes with khaki or white clothing.
-A common feature was the white and red collar insignia of the carabinieri.
+Zaptié troopers were armed with Model 1874 revolvers, cavalry carbines and 1871 model sabres.
+Officers and some non-commissioned officers were Italian but the rank and file were recruited locally.
+The Somali Zaptié Corps in 1927 numbered 1,500 Somali and 72 Italian personnel.
+Uniforms varied from colony to colony but usually comprised red fezes and sashes with khaki or white clothing.
+A common feature was the white and red collar insignia of the Carabinieri.